Nasi Goreng50 mins

 Nasi goreng, meaning “rice fried”, is an Indonesian classic and can be had morning, noon and night!
 Our version is made with Kicap Manis, a sweet & thick soy sauce that is boldly full of flavour.
 Tildalicious Tip: If you cannot get kicap manis then replace with a mix of 2 tbsp soy sauce and 1 tbsp soft brown sugar.
 In a hurry?
 Try our easy Freestyle Nasi Goreng!

-- 300g Tilda Easy Cook Long Grain rice (or 2 pouches of your favourite Tilda Steamed Basmati)
+- 300g Tilda Easy Cook Long Grain rice (or 2 pouches Tilda Long Grain Microwave rice)

 - 3 eggs, beaten